yotamaloni/Ads-App-Back-End/README.md

 Clean code

-Finish all the bonuses of the Home Assignment including cashing and also add paging feature
+Finish all the bonuses of the Home Assignment including cashing and also add paging feature.

 ## How to run: